gitchubst/Ask_Gemini/README.md

 GEMINI_API_URL = `https://generativelanguage.googleapis.com/v1beta/models/gemini-2.5-flash-preview-04-17:generateContent?key=${GEMINI_API_KEY}`;
 ```
 Notice where it says "gemini-2.5-flash-preview-04-17"
-Replace that with a model of your choice
+Replace that with a model of your choice.
+Here are the options:
+&nbsp;&nbsp;&nbsp;&nbsp;1. gemini-2.5-flash-preview-04-17
+2.
-You can find them here: Link to the helpful section: [Hi](https://ai.google.dev/gemini-api/docs/models)
+You can find them here: Link to the helpful section: [Gemini Models](https://ai.google.dev/gemini-api/docs/models)
+Make sure that you enter the second, black part of the model variant